HTML Paragraph styles Formatting And Comments

 </body>

-• External styles: External styles are specified in a separate CSS (Cascading Style Sheets) file and linked to an HTML document using the <link> element in the <head> section.
-For example:
+- External styles: External styles are specified in a separate CSS (Cascading Style Sheets) file and linked to an HTML document using the

 <head>